-Details of the definitions of the 4 types of abuse are included as Appendix A
+Details of the definitions of the 5 types of abuse are included as Appendix A

-Details of the definitions of the 4 types of abuse are included as Appendix A Appendix A also includes definitions of the specific categories and details on specific forms of abuse eg sexual exploitation, criminal exploitation and where there is evidence of increased vulnerability.
-All school staff need to understand the need to be particularly vigilant, taking advice from the DSL if they believe they identify a child who may need extra support or referred to an external agency
+Appendix A also includes definitions of the specific categories and details on specific forms of abuse eg sexual exploitation, child criminal exploitation (CCE) and peer on peer abuse.
+All school staff need to understand the need to be particularly vigilant, taking advice from the DSL if they believe they identify a child who may need extra support or referred to an external agency.
+Also they should recognise that even if there are no reported cases of peer on peer abuse, such abuse may still be taking place and is simply not being reported.